ms606/How-Javascript-Works/README.md

+ ## 4 pillars of oop:
+1. Encapsulation

+2. Abstraction: meaning hiding the complexity from the user.
+You insntantiate the class and poof you have a var with all the properties.

+3. Inheritance: By inheriting from other classes we aboid writing same code again and again & save memory.

 Exactly what new keyword does: ??

  1.